Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

     }
 ```

 Create the socket.
-The arguments of function `socket` and setup of `echoServer` have been explained in the last section.
+The arguments of function `socket` and setup of `echoServer` have been explained in section `tcp-client`.

 ```c
     // Create main socket